The Lonely Mountain (board game)

-The Lonely Mountain is a 1984 board game published by Iron Crown Enterprises.
+The Lonely Mountain, subtitled "Lair of Smaug the Dragon", is a board game published by Iron Crown Enterprises in 1984 that is based on J.R.R.
+Tolkien's book The Hobbit.

+Background

+In The Hobbit, Bilbo Baggins sneaks into the Lonely Mountain to try to steal some of Smaug's treasure.

 Gameplay

 The Lonely Mountain is a game in which each player sends a group consisting of dwarves, elves, men, orcs, or freebooters into the catacombs under the Lonely Mountain to steal as much of Smaug's treasure as possible.

+Publication history

+Tolkien Enterprises granted an exclusive, worldwide license to ICE in 1982 to create and market board games and role-playing games based on LotR.
+ICE quickly developed Middle-earth Role Playing (MERP) as well as a long line of source books dealing with various geographical areas of Middle-earth.
+They also released a board game in 1984, The Lonely Mountain, that was designed by Coleman Charlton and illustrated by Terry Amthor, Gail McIntosh, and Charles Peale.

 Reception

+In Issue 32 of Abyss, Dave Nalle noted "The main problem with the game is that it isn't very interesting ...
+It is well produced and designed, but like other games of the same genre (Dungeon, Talisman, etc.) it is not a lasting font of excitement."

-Rick Swan reviewed The Lonely Mountain in The Space Gamer No. 75.
-Swan commented that "I'll give Lonely Mountain a thumbs up if I.C.E. will promise two things: (1) no more hack-and-slash dungeon boardgames, and (2) if you're going to promote your stuff as Tolkien products, give us a little more Tolkien next time.
+In The Space Gamer No. 75, Rick Swan commented "I'll give Lonely Mountain a thumbs up if I.C.E. will promise two things: (1) no more hack-and-slash dungeon boardgames, and (2) if you're going to promote your stuff as Tolkien products, give us a little more Tolkien next time.
 That said, nice job."

-Andy Blakeman reviewed The Lonely Mountain for Imagine magazine, and stated that "Iron Crown Enterprises have come up with a good idea, combining a race against time with a wargame, but it is unlikely that I would choose to spend [this much] on this game."
+In the British RPG magazine Imagine, Andy Blakeman stated "Iron Crown Enterprises have come up with a good idea, combining a race against time with a wargame, but it is unlikely that I would choose to spend [this much] on this game."